vegaprotocol/specs/protocol/0075-PLUP_protocol_upgrades.md

 ### Current state of upgrading the vega network

 As of today, upgrading the protocol is near impossible when a major changes to the step are possible without proceeding with a [Limited Network Life checkpoint restore](./non-protocol-specs/0005-NP-LIMN-limited_network_life.md).
 This functionality has the following significant issues:

 - A synchronous restart is required
-- All node need to be restarted in a very short time so all state can be restore from ethereum, and the network can start properly with a checkpoint.
+- All node need to be restarted in a very short time so all state can be restore from Ethereum, and the network can start properly with a checkpoint.

 Limited Network Life is not the end goal.
 This spec outlines how the protocol evolves from LNL checkpoints to rolling software updates, controlled by a reasonable set of governance and user controls.